amiabix/Miden-Zcash/README.md

 Upon initialization, the provider constructs and connects all modules, establishes RPC connection(s), and initiates state and balance caches for rapid wallet operation.
 Proving can automatically offload to the service or run in-browser as needed.

 ***

-This modular separation enables easy extension (e.g., new proof mechanisms), cache persistence across both browser and Node environments, and robust integration with external wallets and proving services.

 ## Installation